mdnurakmal/project1-angular/README.md

 Integrate kafka with spring-boot to serve as a database and scalable message-broker

 Used configmap in kubernetes to set application.yaml in spring boot at runtime

+Store Service Account JSON key in Secret manager and mount in deployment config
 # Improvements
 Implement security for spring-boot server instead of using reverse proxy